Hello! I’m Colin.

 I’m originally from the Bay Area in California, but spent most of my life in central Missouri; a fairly stark contrast, but one I feel richer for having experienced.

-Things escalated quickly and my branding studio did pretty dang well, which resulted in more than a little navel-gazing, which led to a fantastically successful breakup party that marked 1) the end of a wonderful relationship with the girl I was fortunate enough to date and live with for a time, and 2) the end of my somewhat-conventional, entrepreneurship-focused lifestyle.
+Things escalated quickly and my branding studio did pretty dang well, which resulted in more than a little navel-gazing, which led to a fantastically successful breakup party that marked 1) the end of a wonderful relationship with a girl I was fortunate enough to date and live with for a time, and 2) the end of my somewhat-conventional, entrepreneurship-focused lifestyle.

 In an effort to pursue my world-traveling ambitions while still young enough to make a lot of mistakes and bounce back from them more or less intact, in 2009 I got rid of everything I owned that wouldn’t fit into a carry-on bag, scaled my business so I could run it from the road, and started up a blog called Exile Lifestyle.
 I asked my readers to vote on where I would move, and they decided I would call Argentina home for four months.